Comic Browser:

 Synopsis

-Thor #483 Synopsis by Peter Silvestro
+Thor #483 synopsis by Peter Silvestro

 Thor faces Loki, wearing a green and gold armor, in front of the latter’s home.
 Thor demands answers and Loki refuses, as Loki’s wife Sigyn and Blitziana of the Godpack look on.
 Sigyn accuses Thor of having broken the promise made to her husband to leave him alone so long as he did not seek to harm Midgard.
 And Loki reveals he is wearing the Armor of Invincibility and wielding an enchanted battle-axe.
 And Thor find himself taking a serious beating….